 Figure 1.
 The LIST model.
 This schematic summarises the LIST (location, infection, symptom, and testing) generative model used for the following analyses.
 This model is formally identical to that described in (Friston et al., 2020c).
 It includes a state (isolation) to model people who are self-isolating because they think they may be infectious (within their home or elsewhere).
 It also includes another (resistant) state to model individuals who are shielded or have pre-existing immunity, e.g., via cross-reactivity (Grifoni et al., 2020; Ng et al., 2020) or other protective host factors (Bunyavanich et al., 2020; Zheng et al., 2020).
 This absorbing state also plays the role of the recovered or removed states of SEIR models, namely, once entered, people stay in the state for the duration of the outbreak.
 One can leave any of the remaining states.
 For example, one only occupies the deceased state for a day and then moves to healthy (or untested) on the following day.
-Similarly, one only occupies the state of testing positive of a day, and then moves to the untested state the following day.
-Similarly, orainous states to be interpreted in terms of the rate of daily expression.
-The blue discs represent the four factors of the model, and the segments of these discs correspond to their states (i.e., compartments).
-The states within any factor are mutually exclusive, whereas the factors embody the factorial form of the compartmental model.
-In other words, every individual has to be in one of the state sasociated with the four factors or attributes.
+Similarly, one only occupies the state of testing positive or negative for a day, and then moves to the untested state the following day.
+This ensures that the total population is conserved; e.g., deaths are offset by births into the susceptible state.
+Furthermore, it enables the occupancy of various states to be interpreted in terms of the rate of daily expression.
+The blue discs represent the four factors of the model, and the factors embody the factorial form of the compartmental model.
+In other words, every individual has to be in one of the states associated with the four factors or attributes.
 The orange boxes represent the observable outputs that are generated by this dynamic causal model, in this instance, daily reports of positive tests and deaths.
 The rate of transition between states-or the dwell time within any state-rests upon the model parameters that, in many instances, can be specified with fairly precise prior densities.
 These are listed in Table 1.
+2 https://github.com/CSSEGISandData/COVID-19.